Orthotics: Prophylactic, functional and rehabilitation braces

 Prophylactic braces are used primarily by athletes participating in contact sports.
-Evidence indicates that prophylactic knee braces, like the ones football linemen wear that are often rigid with a knee hinge, are ineffective in reducing anterior cruciate ligament tears, but may be helpful in resisting medial and lateral collateral ligament tears.
+Evidence indicates that prophylactic knee braces, like the ones American football linemen wear that are often rigid with a knee hinge, are ineffective in reducing anterior cruciate ligament tears, but may be helpful in resisting medial and lateral collateral ligament tears.

 Functional braces are designed for use by people who have already experienced a knee injury and need support while recovering from it, or to help people who have pain associated with arthritis.
 They are intended to reduce the rotation of the knee, support stability, reduce the chance of hyperextension, and increase the agility and strength of the knee.
 The majority of these are made of elastic.
 They are the least expensive of all braces and are easily found in a variety of sizes.

 Rehabilitation braces are used to limit the movement of the knee in both medial and lateral directions, these braces often have an adjustable range of motion, and can be used to limit flexion and extension following ACL reconstruction.
 They are primarily used after injury or surgery to immobilize the leg and are larger in size than other braces, due to their function.